01AprMon 8:30 AM - Wed 5:00 PMTo Be Confirmed

 - £1,080.00 incl.
 VAT

 The Diver Medic Technician course trains participants to administer advanced medical aid and life support skills for the management and treatment of diving casualties while at pressure and during saturation diving operations.
-This course is delivered at the Royal Thai Navy Hospital, Bangkok, Thailand.
+This course venue has been changed to the ANANTARA RIVERSIDE BANGKOK RESORT.

 - Familiarity with diving procedures and compression chamber operation

 - Administration of advanced first aid and life support.